chhofi/ansible-raycrafter/docs/source/configuration.rst

 Files
 -----

 In order to use GridFTP, you need to have a X.509 certificate and key.
 See the `HLRS GridFTP Wiki <https://wickie.hlrs.de/platforms/index.php/Data_Transfer_with_GridFTP>`_.
-By default, you have to put them in ``/files/ssl/gridftpcert.pem`` and ``/files/ssl/gridftpkey.pem``.
+By default, you have to put them in ``/files/ssl/usercert.pem`` and ``/files/ssl/userkey.pem``.
+See :ref:`raycrafterdoc:gridftp`.

 There are some files that you might want to replace/encrypt, such as ssl/ssh keys.
 For ssl certificates, create/override ``/files/ssl/application.pem``, ``/files/ssl/application.key_unencrypted``.
 The key should be encryptes::